Kutlwano1860/Kutlwano1860/README.md

 - 👋 Hi, I’m @Kutlwano Manyikana
-- 👀 I’m interested in: Software Development
+- 👀 I’m interested in: Fullstack Software Engineer
-- 🌱 I’m currently learning :Software Delopment
+- 🌱 I’m currently learning :Information systeams in technology
-- 💞️ I’m looking to collaborate: on Any Compony that Takes Junior Developers
+- 💞️ I’m looking to collaborate: on Any Compony that Takes Junior Engineer,s
 - 📫 How to reach me: LufunoManyikana315@Gmail.com
 - ⚡ Fun fact: I Love Experiment New Thing Eagur to Learn More...